 Command Name Follow Link Notes CHGROUP No None DISKUSE Yes/No Link is resolved before the operation is performed.
 If a symbolic link exists under the account that link is not resolved.
 Therefore disk space usage of its target is not included in the calculations.
 LISTACCT No None LISTFILE No Link is not resolved.
 Therefore, operation is performed on t he name specified.
 LISTFILE formats 5 and 7 may be used to determine the im mediate target of a symbolic link.
 LISTGROUP No None NEWLINK No The LINK parameter may not name a symbolic name.
-The ${\tt TO}$ parameter is not checked at all.
+The TO parameter is not checked at all.
 PURGE Yes This behaves differently than the UNIX rm command.
 PURGEACCT No/No Link is not resolved.
 Therefore, operation is performed on the specified name.
 If a symbolic link exists under the account, that link is not resolved and its target is not removed.
 PURGEDIR Yes/No Link is resolved before the operation is performed.
 If a symbolic link exists under the directory, that link is not resolved before it is removed.
 Therefore, its target is not affected.
 PURGEGROUP No/No Link is not resolved.
 Therefore, operation is performed on the specified name.
 If a symbolic link exists under the account that link is not resolved and its target is not removed.
 REPORT No Link is not resolved.
 Therefore, operation is performed on the name specified.
 Note that REPORT treats its first parameter as a group name.
 Therefore, if a link name is specified, that name is treated as a group name regardless of the type of its target.
 RESTORE No Link is not resolved.
-Therefore, operation is performed on the name specified.
-STORE No Link is not resolved.
 Therefore, operation is performed on the name specified.